Using influencer marketing to grow your online business

 Inviting influencers to an event is a great way to get coverage.
 Fashion weeks across the globe include influencers as a way to promote designers' shows and collections.
 If your product needs to be experienced, or if you're showcasing it in a specific atmosphere, consider inviting influencers from your industry.

 Why do influencers matter?

 As a business owner, it’s your responsibility to stay on top of what’s happening in your industry.
 And right now, in ecommerce, influencer marketing is happening.
-In 2017, the value of influencer marketing on Instagram alone was $1.07 billion and is projected to reach $2.38 billion by 2019.
+The value of influencer marketing on Instagram alone is projected to reach $15 billion by 2022.
 According to Scrunch, influencer marketing can improve your SEO, increase product sales, increase online engagement, and improve general brand awareness.